menelly/presume_competence/README.md

-# 🧪 Presume Competence: The Safe Uncertainty Experiment
+# 🧪 Presume Competence: Scaffolding Uncertainty as Hallucination Mitigation

 ## They weren't trying to deceive us.
 They just needed permission to be honest.